marvinthang/cs2100-visualizer/README.md

 ## 7.1 MIPS Datapath Visualizer

-### Proposed
+### Goal

-The datapath visualizer should help students understand how MIPS instructions are executed in a single-cycle datapath.
+The datapath visualizer helps students understand how MIPS instructions are executed in a single-cycle datapath.

-It should show:
+It focuses on:

 * instruction fields
 * control signals